Caellian/contiguous_mem/README.md

 ## Contributions

-Contribtions are welcome, feel free to create an issue or a pull request.
+Contributions are welcome, feel free to create an issue or a pull request.

 All contributions to the project are licensed under the zlib/MIT/Apache 2.0 license unless you explicitly state otherwise.